ricardojmendez/UnitySteerExamples/SampleList.md

 * What happens if you then increase the weight of SteerForForward?
 * What happens if you decrease the weight of SteerForNeighborGroup?

+### Neighbors-Separation

+Instantiates a set of agents whose main behaviour is to stay away from each other.
+Run the scene after you’ve gone through te Neighbors-Alignment experiments.

+Things to experiment with:

+* What happens when an agent doesn’t have any others within its radius detection radius?
+Why?
+* What happens if you alter the comfort distance?
+* There’s a Draw Neighbors property on SteerForNeighborGroup.
+Enable it and experiment with the behaviour settings.
+How do they change which agents the others react to?
+* Change the Max Queue Processed from AutonomousVehicle on the  Neighbors-Separation prefab to a much lower value, such as 20.
+Run the scene and check what happens with the neighbour detection trace lines.
+Why is that?

+(**Note**: There is a bug occasionally causing an invalid rotation assignment attempt which I am looking into)

 # Advanced examples